bnb-chain/bnb-chain.github.io/docs/beaconchain/fullnode.md

 ### Add Seed Nodes

-For a full node to function, it must connect to one or more known nodes to join Beacon Chain .<br/>
+For a full node to function, it must connect to one or more known nodes to join BNB Beacon Chain .<br/>
 There are several famous `seed nodes` that offer known node addresses in the network to newly joined full nodes.<br/>
 They are already in `config.toml` file, which sits in mainnet_config.zip/testnet_config.zip.